Amir-Rastkhadiv/fun-gym/README.md

 - Figure-3 contents are from the [Code Institute](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/9c295bdc5a4048308460e262b14ab7df/?child=first)

 - Figure-4: Screenshot with bit change in design by the developer from  ['Crowd Favourite'](https://crowdfavorite.com/the-value-of-balancing-desirability-feasibility-and-viability/) website.

+- The image in Figure 8 is from [SolDevelo](https://www.soldevelo.com/blog/is-agile-always-the-best-solution-for-software-development-projects/).